phytec/partup/doc/layout-config-reference.rst

    The filesystem type to use during formatting of the partition, e.g. ``fat32`` or ``ext4``.

+``mkfs-extra-args`` (string)
+   Extra arguments to be passed to mkfs.
+Note, that the allowed arguments may be different, depending on the used filesystem type.
+See the man page of mkfs with the particular filesystem to read up allowed arguments, e.g. ``man mkfs.fat``.

+   Available since: :ref:`release-2.0.0`

 ``size`` (integer/string)
    The size of the partition.